samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You create a 20-foot-radius [Sphere](/sources/dnd/free-rules/rules-glossary#SphereAreaofEffect) of fog centered on a point within range.
 The Sphere is [Heavily Obscured](/sources/dnd/free-rules/rules-glossary#HeavilyObscured).
 It lasts for the duration or until a strong wind (such as one created by [Gust of Wind](/spells/2619137-gust-of-wind)) disperses it.

-***Using a Higher-Level Spell Slot.*** The fog’s radius increases by 20 feet for each spell slot level above 1.
+***Using a Higher-Level Spell Slot.*** The fog's radius increases by 20 feet for each spell slot level above 1.

 ---